guillaume-gc/foundry-vtt-macro-ts/README.md

 Typescript files are in the `src` folder.

+Other than Node.js 18, Yarn 4 and Javascript packages defined in `package.json`, no other tools are needed.

-After making your chance, run the `yarn run esbuild:run` command (yarn 4 must be installed).
-It will updates files in the `dist` folder.
-To use them, simply follow steps in the "Javascript compiled files section".
+After making your changes, run the `yarn run esbuild:run` command.
+It will update files in the `dist` folder, then simply follow steps in the "Javascript compiled files" section.

 # Thanks

-Type definition is based on League of Foundry Developers [foundry-vtt-types](https://github.com/League-of-Foundry-Developers/foundry-vtt-types).
+Foundry VTT type definition is based on League of Foundry Developers [foundry-vtt-types](https://github.com/League-of-Foundry-Developers/foundry-vtt-types).

 Some macros are based on websterguy's work [foundry-pf1e-macros](https://github.com/websterguy/foundry-pf1e-macros).